Introduction

 All patients (even severe cases) should be kept sat up and sat forward, attempting to ensure blood passes anteriorly and out through the nares (and not posteriorly into the pharynx).
 Encourage the patient to spit out any blood in their mouth if present.

-Compression should be applied to the anterior nose (the nares) for 20 minutes without releasing pressure (Fig 2).
+Compression should be applied to the soft lower cartilage portion of the nose (the nares) for 20 minutes without releasing pressure (Fig 2).
 Ice can be applied to the bridge of the nose to stimulate further vasoconstriction.

-If unsuccessful, a thudichum can be used to inspect the septum.
-If an anterior bleed point is identified, the vessel can be cauterised using silver nitrate (Fig. 2).
-The oropharynx should also be examined in all patients, to check for features of a posterior bleed.
+If unsuccessful, a Thudicum can be used to inspect the septum.
+If an anterior bleeding point is identified, the vessel can be cauterised using silver nitrate (Fig. 2).

-If there is too much blood present to visualise the septum, adrenaline-soaked gauze can be inserted into the nasal cavity to cause localised vasoconstriction and soak-up any excess blood.
+If there is too much blood present to visualise the septum, adrenaline-soaked cotton wool ball can be inserted into the nasal cavity to cause localised vasoconstriction.
+Suctioning out excess blood will also help with examination.

 Further Management

-If the epistaxis persists but no bleeding point is visualised, anterior packing should be trialled, whereby a nasal pack is inserted into the nasal cavity (Fig. 3) If this still fails to control the bleeding, then a contralateral nasal pack can also be inserted.
+If the epistaxis persists but no bleeding point is visualised, anterior packing should be trialled, whereby a nasal pack is inserted into the nasal cavity (Fig. 3) to apply pressure onto the septum to stop the bleed.
+If this still fails to control the bleeding, then a contralateral nasal pack can also be inserted.

-If the epistaxis persists and bleeding is entering the oropharynx, posterior packing with a Foley catheter (Fig. 3) is warranted*.
+If the epistaxis persists and posterior bleed is suspected, a posterior pack (Rapid Rhino with double balloon) should be inserted.
+If that fails, the next step would be posterior packing with a Foley catheter, along with BIPP gauze (Fig. 3).
 As before, if this fails to control the bleeding, then a contralateral pack should be inserted.

-Figure 3 – Illustrations demonstrating (1) Anterior Packing (2) Posterior Packing
+Figure 3 – IIllustrations demonstrating (1) Anterior packing (2) Posterior packing with Foley catheter + BIPP pack

 Surgical Intervention